Elviix/E-portfolio/Security-and-Risk-Management/Artefacts/Individual-project/Unit5-GDPR-Case-Study.md

 # Unit 5 : Data Protection Commission (2020) Case Studies: Data Protection Commission.

 ## Context : Based on  Data protections case studies (dataprotection.ie)
-A Multinational technology company that did not reply on time to a person who asked for access to their personal data

 Case Study 1: Late response to an access request (Applicable law — GDPR & Data Protection Act 2018)

 ## 1) What is the specific aspect of GDPR that your case study addresses?